I am an associate professor and chair of the Department of Communication, Film and Journalism at Saint Joseph’s University in Philadelphia.

 My BA is from Temple University and my Ph.D. is from Indiana University.

 I was a reporter and editor for The Associated Press and Agence France-Presse and newspapers in Eastern Europe, the former Soviet Union, the British West Indies, Alaska and Williamsport, Pennsylvania.
-I covered everything from the Iditarod to the world luge championships, Champions League soccer to post-Soviet nation building.
+I covered everything from the Iditarod and the world luge championships to Champions League soccer and post-Soviet nation building.